andho/litebug/README.md

 - Litebug auto fills all fields based on the transaction you choose from the description autocomplete field.
-- Litebug allows you to specify is an item is tax exempt or not.
+- Litebug allows you to specify if an item is tax exempt or not.
 Currently different tax rates are not supported.
 - Litebug shows you transaction group total for split transactions.